 This report compared U.S. and European car models and found differences in safety due to differences in regulations.
 They found that European models had lower injury risk in frontal/side crashes and that driver-side mirrors were designed in a way that reduced the risk of lane-change crashes relative to U.S. designs and that U.S. vehicles were safer in rollovers and had headlamps that made pedestrians more visible.

 Over time, more and more of the "low hanging fruit" from crash safety has been picked, making crash avoidance relatively more important.
 Tests of crash mitigation are relatively primitive compared to crash tests and we've seen that crash tests had and have major holes.
 One might expect, based on what we've seen with crash tests, that Volvo has a particularly good set of tests they use for their crash avoidance technology (traction control, stability control, automatic braking, etc.), but "bar room" discussion with folks who are familiar with what vehicle safety tests are being done on automated systems seems to indicate that's not the case.
 There was a relatively recent recall of quite a few Volvo vehicles due to the safety systems incorrectly not triggering.
 I'm not going to tell the story about that one here, but I'll say that it's fairly horrifying and indicative of serious systemic issues.
 From other backchannel discussions, it sounds like BMW is relatively serious about the software side of safety, for a car company, but the lack of rigor in this kind of testing would be horrifying to someone who's seen a release process for something like a mainstream CPU.

-Crash avoidance becoming more important might also favor companies that have safer driver assistance systems, e.g., in multiple generations of tests, Consumer Reports has given GM's Super Cruise system the highest rating while they've repeatedly noted that Tesla's Autopilot system facilitates unsafe behavior.
+Crash avoidance becoming more important might also favor companies that have more user-friendly driver assistance systems, e.g., in multiple generations of tests, Consumer Reports has given GM's Super Cruise system the highest rating while they've repeatedly noted that Tesla's Autopilot system facilitates unsafe behavior.

 A 2700lb subcompact vehicle that scores Good may fare worse than a 5000lb SUV that scores Acceptable.
 This is because the small overlap tests involve driving the vehicle into a fixed obstacle, as opposed to a reference vehicle or vehicle-like obstacle of a specific weight.
 This is, in some sense, equivalent to crashing the vehicle into a vehicle of the same weight, so it's as if the 2700lb subcompact was tested by running it into a 2700lb subcompact and the 5000lb SUV was tested by running it into another 5000 lb SUV.